Preparing for Mediation

 The mediation process allows participants to resolve complex legal disputes without costly and drawn out litigation.
 While mediation may not be as formal as a court hearing, a successful mediation still requires adequate preparation.
 It is vital that participants select a mutually agreed upon mediator, collect financial and other relevant documentation, and approach the mediation process with an open and communicative mindset.

 The mediation attorneys of Jacobs Berger are qualified to act as both mediation attorneys and independent counsel during mediation.
-Our firm takes pride in helping clients through the mediation process in Morris County towns including Madison, Randolph, Denville, Morristown, Dover, Tewksbury, and all of Northern New Jersey.
+Our firm takes pride in helping clients through the mediation process.
 We believe in offering dynamic and personalized legal solutions which are tailored towards the needs and concerns of each one of our divorce and family law clients.

-Call our office today to learn more about the mediation process and how you can prepare through a confidential and comprehensive case assessment.
+Call our office today to learn more about the mediation process and how you can prepare through a confidential and comprehensive Strategic Planning Session.

 After deciding on mediation as a conflict resolution method, the first step is often to find a mediator.
 Our Madison mediation lawyers believe it is essential that both parties involved have full faith in the mediator and are in 100 percent agreement about the selection.
 This is due to the fact that mediators must represent both parties’ perspectives and legal rights during the mediation process in an unbiased fashion.